Bringing communities together in partnership

 Keegan Millar

-Keegan operates his own successful events management business Orbit Entertainment Limited.
+Keegan operates Orbit Entertainment Limited.

-The talent behind the conceptual development and delivery of YoubeYou - Aotearoa's successful YOUNITY events in 2022, Keegan believes wholeheartedly in creating a world where we are all free to be exactly who we were born to be.
+The talent behind the conceptual development and delivery of YoubeYou - Aotearoa's successful YOUNITY events in 2022, Keegan believes in creating a world where we are all free to be who we were born to be.

 A headshot photo of Premilad' Mello